 Paul Bentz, Senior Vice President ‐ Research & Strategy, has more than fifteen years of experience in strategy, messaging, and campaign management.
-He was named to the inaugural “40 Under 40” class from the American Association of Political Consultants and has been at the point of a significant number of major public policy and campaign issues.
+He was named to the inaugural “40 Under 40” class from the American Association of Political Consultants and the Inaugural class of “Breakouts” from the Arizona Capitol Times.
+He has been at the point of a significant number of major public policy and campaign issues.
+He also specializes in public opinion surveys and understanding the Arizona electorate.
 He also specializes in public opinion surveys and understanding the Arizona electorate.